 Why Day of the Dead beckons the wrestling with principalities

 Every year on November 2, the first thing that comes to my mind is Day of the Dead.
 Here is what it means:

-The Day of the Dead is a holiday celebrated in Mexico and by Latin Americans living in the United States and Canada.
+“The Day of the Dead is a holiday celebrated in Mexico and by Latin Americans living in the United States and Canada.
 The holiday occurs in connection with the Catholic holidays that fall on November 1 and 2, All Saints’ Day and All Souls’ Day.
 On the Day of the Dead, more accurately called the cult of the dead, friends and family members of those who have died gather together to pray for them and bring to their graves the deceased’s favorite foods, often including the traditional sugar skulls and the bread of death.
 Private altars honoring the deceased are created, and homage is given to them.
-Origins of the holiday have been traced back thousands of years to an Aztec festival dedicated to a goddess called Mictecacihuatl.
-(Source)
+Origins of the holiday have been traced back thousands of years to an Aztec festival dedicated to a goddess called Mictecacihuatl.”

 I know, I know, many would say that this is just fun, a commemoration of ancestors, of loved ones that are no longer here.
 How bad can that be?
-There is absolutely nothing wrong with sitting around a table and remembering Tias or primos who have died, or to look through photos or videos of those that are no longer living.
+There is absolutely nothing wrong with sitting around a table and remembering Tias or primos who have died or to look through photos or videos of those that are no longer living.
 However, it is another thing altogether to build altars, bring gifts of food, place cups of water near photos of the dead (in case their ghost needs refreshment) or the like, as these practices are forbidden by God.

 In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.
-(2 Corinthians 4:4)
+2 Corinthians 4:4

-My family descends from Mexico.
+My family comes from Mexico.
 I have relatives, loved ones living there still, whom I’ve met at some point, or whom I haven’t yet.
 But as Corinthians so boldly says above, my attempts at blogging, at participating in Facebook or any other social media, is to “shine light unto them” who have been blinded by the enemy of God.
 We who have the gospel are responsible for sharing God’s truth with the world, even if it costs us rejection, or severs ties with those we know, who don’t know Him.

-During this time of year—whether we take it lightly, or take it with great caution—the unfruitful works of darkness come out in full force to pull the wool over the eyes of all who do not believe in the Lord.
+During this time of year especially—whether we take it lightly, or take it with great caution—the unfruitful works of darkness come out in full force to pull the wool over the eyes of all who do not believe in the Lord.
 The enemy is equally clever at persuading believers to compromise their faith and warm up to his deceptions.
-For this reason, I want to explain why I won’t be celebrating Día de los Muertos, or Day of the Dead.
+For this reason, I want to explain why I won’t be celebrating Día de los Muertos or Day of the Dead.

 Although many of those who celebrate the Day of the Dead call themselves Christians, there is nothing Christian about such practices.
 The celebration of the Day of the Dead by pagans is one thing, but for Christians to participate in or condone it is unbiblical, to say the least.
 On the Day of the Dead, each celebrant who invokes the souls of the departed engages in an abominable and utterly pointless sin (Deuteronomy 18:10-12).
 Only One is worthy and powerful enough to call the dead; He will call these to the resurrection of damnation (John 5: 28-29).
 Those who have died in Christ are not really dead, since they go immediately into the presence of the Lord; the Bible says they “sleep.”
 Death is certainly grievous to those who have no hope, being without Christ (1 Thessalonians 4:13); however, we who know the Lord are encouraged by the knowledge that just as Jesus died and rose again, even so, through Jesus, God will bring with Him those who have fallen asleep.
 For the Lord Jesus Himself “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive [and] remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
 Wherefore comfort one another with these words.”
-(1 Thessalonians 4:16-18 This is the real truth!
+1 Thessalonians 4:16-18 This is the real truth!
 (Source)